jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 - https://data.worldbank.org/indicator/sp.pop.totl (world populations)
 - https://www.cdc.gov/ (total US deaths)

+Scroll down to see the data plots and analysis.

+To run the entire notebook (via Binder link below or on your local computer), click `Cell` from the menu above and then `Run All`.
 By default, the COVID-19 data is grabbed from web sources directly.
 See arguments to functions for specifying files in your local path.

-To run the entire notebook, click `Cell` from the menu above and then `Run All`.

 Dependencies are: